 6.11 Online safety (including cyber crime)

-Penponds Primary School take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to the Digital Safeguarding Policy which also includes acceptable use of the internet and digital devices.
+Penponds Primary School_take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to Penponds Primary School online safety policy and the acceptable user policy for staff.